mark-torres10/personal_website/_ai_workflows/2025-09-22-create-simple-demos-with-ai.md

 *I realized that I can actually use AI to build a demo very quickly in order to figure the core concepts*

+(I create plans)

+(But instead of having the AI just go off and do it, I have it first create a simple demo version.
+That way, I can test the code logic on well-constrained data, verify training logic, check if file exports make sense, and see if code functionality and analysis of results make sense)

+(More generally, it's really good for demo-driven development, which IDK if it exists generally so I'll have to look, but I like it as a complement to test-driven development)

+(It's definitely a framework that I'll keep in mind for executing further workflows)

+(TODO: can I add this to my AI agent tool stack?)

 ## Where does a normal AI-driven workflow fall short?

 ## What works well for me?